Pei Songzhi: Works

 Emperor Wen of the Liu Song dynasty felt that the historical text Records of the Three Kingdoms (Sanguozhi), written by Chen Shou in the third century, was too brief, so he commissioned Pei to make annotations to the text.
 Pei collected various sources, including those previously rejected by Chen Shou, and added them to the Sanguozhi, while making annotations and adding his personal commentary as well.
 His commentary, completed in 429, became integral to later editions of the Sanguozhi, making the joint work three times as long as the original.
 Emperor Wen praised his work as "immortal".

-Apart from making annotations to the Sanguozhi, Pei also wrote other books such as the Jin Ji (晉紀; History of Jin), Pei Shi Jiazhuan (裴氏家傳; Pei Family Biographies), and Ji Zhu Sang Fu Jing Zhuan (集注喪服經傳).
+Apart from making annotations to the Sanguozhi, Pei also wrote other books such as the Jin Ji (晉紀; History of Jin; considered as part of the Eighteen History Books of Jin), Pei Shi Jiazhuan (裴氏家傳; Pei Family Biographies), and Ji Zhu Sang Fu Jing Zhuan (集注喪服經傳).

 Ancestors and descendants

 Pei Songzhi is a member of the Pei clan of Hedong (河东裴氏).
 His son is Pei Yin, father of Pei Zhaoming (裴昭明; fl.460 - 502), father of Pei Ziye.
 Through his mother, Pei Songzhi is a great-grandson of the powerful Jin regent Yu Liang.

 Pei Songzhi's father is Pei Gui (裴圭), son of Pei Mei (裴昧).
 Pei Mei's great-grandfather is Pei Kang (裴康).
 Pei Kang, along with his older brother Pei Li (裴黎), and younger brothers Pei Kai (裴楷) and Pei Chuo (裴绰) were famous during their time and were known as the "4 Peis".
+Pei Kang's daughter was the wife of Sima Yue, Prince Xiaoxian of Donghai.
+Pei Kang's son Pei Chun, then Administrator of Xingyang, fled to Jianye in June or July 310.